Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 What Are Cat Ear Headphones?

-However, not all cat ear headphones are the same.
+However, not all are the same.
 Some use ears only for decorative purposes, whereas some ears light up or even double as small speakers.

 Kitty & cat cosplayers

-Cat ear headphones are primarily popular among otaku (people of all age groups that are interested in anime culture and entertainment).
+Cat ear headphones are primarily popular among otaku (people of all age groups who are interested in anime culture and entertainment).

-While some wear cat ear headphones because they’re cute, some also use them as an addition to their cosplay outfit.
+While some wear them because they’re cute, some also use them as an addition to their cosplay outfit.

 If you ever visit a gaming or anime convention, you’ll surely see at least a few people wearing cat ears.